thomthom/extension-sources/README.md

 In SketchUp 2017 - SketchUp 2022.0 the HTML Drag and Drop API isn't fully working.
-In these versions workarounds has been applied which will exhibit some deviant in the normal drag and drop behaviour.
+In these versions workarounds has been applied which will exhibit some deviance from the normal drag and drop behaviour.
 For instance, it's not possible to cancel a drag and drop by pressing ESC.
 The drag and drop cursor might also not reflect it's correct state.
 This is fixed in SketchUp 2022.1.

 ### Drag and drop target indicator

-In SketchUp 2017 - SketchUp 2020 there is no visual indicator to exactly where the item will be dropped.
+In SketchUp 2017 to SketchUp 2020 there is no visual indicator to exactly where the item will be dropped.
 This is due to limitation (bug?) in these SketchUp versions.